2025 Mutua Madrid Open

-The 2025 Madrid Open (sponsored by Mutua) was a professional tennis tournament played on outdoor clay courts at the Park Manzanares in Madrid, Spain from 22 April to 4 May 2025.
+The 2025 Mutua Madrid Open was a professional tennis tournament played on outdoor clay courts at the Park Manzanares in Madrid, Spain from 22 April to 4 May 2025.
 It was the 23rd edition of the event on the ATP Tour and 16th on the WTA Tour.
-It is classified as an ATP Tour Masters 1000 event on the 2025 ATP Tour and a WTA 1000 event on the 2025 WTA Tour.
+It is classified as an ATP 1000 event on the 2025 ATP Tour and a WTA 1000 event on the 2025 WTA Tour.

 On 28 April, play was interrupted and eventually abandoned because of a widespread power outage in Spain and southern Europe.